 Next to our traditional New England white meeting house church on the green is the beautiful stone Battell Chapel.
 The most striking room, without doubt, is the chapel itself.
 Here we have herringbone hardwood floors, soaring beamed ceiling, and marvelous and historic stained glass, including windows by the master Louis Comfort Tiffany.
-The chapel is open space (no pews) with a small stage, available tables and Hitchcock chairs for flexible seating, and the Tiffany alcove (the curved space in the picture below) suitable for serving refreshments or small group gatherings.
+The chapel is an open space (no pews) with a small stage, available tables and Hitchcock chairs for flexible seating, and the Tiffany alcove (the curved space in the picture below) suitable for serving refreshments or small group gatherings.

 Our offices, meeting rooms and classrooms are also located here in a separate wing, as well as our large kitchen and dining room areas located on the lower level.